awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_WritingCanary_Nodejs.md

 All canaries can use the AWS SDK library\.
 You can use this library when you write your canary to integrate the canary with other AWS services\.

 To do so, you need to add the following code to your canary\.
-AWS For these examples, AWS Secrets Manager is used as the service that the canary is integrating with\.
+For these examples, AWS Secrets Manager is used as the service that the canary is integrating with\.
 + Import the AWS SDK\.

   ```